 - Shannon Juniper Neimeko is an associate counselor who has a focus on trans health & is mental health service’s LGBTQ Health Ambassador.

-- KC Cross is an associate counselor who has a focus on LGBTQ mental health.
+- UHS is also currently hiring an additional associate counselor who has a focus on LGBTQ mental health.

 To meet with a mental health provider at UHS, begin by scheduling an Access Consultation.
 During your consultation, let the access specialist know you would like to receive care from a provider who has experience with TGQ students.
 You may also request to work with a LGBQ or TGQ identified mental health provider.

 I need a doctor’s note to change my name/gender markers on identity documents, and I’m already receiving my HRT from a UHS provider.

 You can schedule a follow up appointment or login to “MyUHS” and send a new message directly to your current HRT provider.
 Tell your provider what type of document and what state (if applicable) you need.

 Completed letters are signed, placed in sealed envelopes, labeled with your name in use and date of birth, and available for pick up with a 5th floor receptionist during business hours (your provider will specify whether it’s the Blue or Green desk when they message you to let you know the letter(s) are ready).
 Signed letters can be scanned into the medical record and then shared electronically in “MyUHS.”
 Some students use this option if they are off campus.

 Keep in mind your provider may be out of the office for vacation or away during breaks.
 If that is the case and you are facing a deadline to complete a letter, please schedule a visit with another HRT provider at UHS.
 They can review your records at the appointment and typically create the required letter(s).